 All of a sudden, the oxygen masks deployed from above.
-I looked confusingly at the people next to me.
+I looked confusedly at the people next to me.
 And then in the seats around me.
 There had been no turbulence.
 Was this a mistake?
 Half asleep, I didn’t know what to make of it.

 Holy crap!
-This is no mistake.
+This was no mistake.

 But minutes passed.
 And then more and more.
 There were no announcements about what was going on.
-Of course I want the pilots solving problems, not chatting to me, but the dearth of information made those minutes last forever.
+Of course I wanted the pilots solving problems, not chatting to me, but the dearth of information made those minutes last forever.

-Then, suddenly, we dropped, and we dropped fast.
+Then suddenly, we dropped, and we dropped fast.
 My heart leapt out of my chest.
 “Maybe there is something really wrong with the plane!”
 All those fears I have about heights and flying were suddenly realized.

 We soon leveled out, and I later learned that when you lose cabin pressure, you have to drop below 10,000 feet to prevent a loss of consciousness.

-Go where life takes you and enjoy the adventure.
+Go where life takes you, and enjoy the adventure.
 Have fun.
 Do what you love.
 Be with who you love.

-Because one day, you’re 35,000 feet above the Atlantic, the masks come down, and the only thing you can do is say to yourself “If this is it, I regret nothing.”
+Because one day, you’re 35,000 feet above the Atlantic, the masks come down, and the only thing you can do is say to yourself, “If this is it, I regret nothing.”